 El Mamsha promenade (Village roads), Sakkala (Sheraton Street/Road) and El Dahar (Downtown).

-The distance between these areas is from 5-10 kilometres.
-It’s about five kilometres from El Mamsha (Mc Donald’s) and Saqqala (Sheraton Street) are about five kilometres away from each other.
+The distance between these areas is from between five to ten kilometres.
+El Mamsha (Mc Donald’s) and Saqqala (Sheraton Street) are about five kilometres away from each other.
 And the distance from Saqqala/Sheraton Street to El Dahar is also about five kilometres.

 A distance between El Dahar and El Mamsha is about 10 kilometres.
 It will then cost a maximum of 40 Egyptian pounds to drive from El Dahar to El Mamsha or otherwise.

-El Mamsha is the newest area of #Hurghada. it’s also called Village roads, New Hurghada and Promenade.
-It is the new touristic area in Hurghada, mostly built for tourists.
+El Mamsha is the newest area of Hurghada. it’s also called Village Roads, New Hurghada and Promenade.
+It is the newest area in Hurghada, mostly built for tourists.

-Many of the popular hotels are located alongside El Mamsha: Siva Grand Beach, Grand Hotel, Sindbad, White Beach, Steigenberger Al Dau and so on.
+Many of the popular hotels are located along by El Mamsha: Siva Grand Beach, Grand Hotel, Sindbad, White Beach, Steigenberger Al Dau and so on.

-El Mamsha is a four-kilometre long walking district, where you can shop, drink, eat, play or just relax.
-The busiest and the most crowded parts of El Mamsha are the end and beginning of it.
+El Mamsha is a four-kilometres long walking district, where you can shop, drink, eat, play or just relax.
+The busiest and the most crowded parts of El Mamsha are at the end and beginning of it.
 It’s a perfect place for a stroll and even for exercising.

-There are shops for souvenirs, clothes, shoes and so on along El Mamsha.
-It’s not the cheapest area to shop in the city of Hurghada, because it’s close to the hotels and tourists.
-Rents are higher, and tourists have their own special prices.
+There are shops for that sell souvenirs, clothes, shoes and so on along by El Mamsha.
+It’s not the cheapest area to shop, mostly because it’s close to the hotels and tourists.
+Rents are in this area are higher, and tourists have their own special prices.

-If you get hungry, you find international and local fast-food restaurants (MC Donald’s, KFC, Pizza Hut, GAD).
-There are also lots of good restaurants there, especially in the beginning in Esplanada mall (Esplanada Sphinx, Magalena).
+If you get hungry, you find international and local fast-food restaurants (MC Donald’s, KFC, Pizza Hut, GAD) from Mamsha.
+There are also lots of other good restaurants, especially in Esplanada mall, for example, Esplanada Sphinx and Magalena.

-One of the most popular and iconic nightclubs in Hurghada called Little Buddha is located at the beginning of El Mamsha promenade.
-At the end of El Mamsha is another popular bar called Papas.
-Papas bar is not far away from the Hard Rock Cafe.
+One of the most popular nightclubs in Hurghada called Little Buddha locates at the beginning of promenade.
+At the end of the promenade, there is another popular bar called Papas.
+Papas Bar is not far away from the Hard Rock Cafe.
 If you are looking for a proper nightclub/bar these are worth visiting.

-Also, many Egyptians spend their free time at Mamsha.
-In the end, Mamsha is for everyone, not just for tourists.
-If you want to go for a walk, shop or eat, El Mamsha promenade is perfect a place for it.
-There are no cars driving around, so it’s safe and easy even with kids and strollers.
+Also, many Egyptians spend their free time in El Mamsha.
+At last, Mamsha is for everyone, not just for tourists.
+If you want to go for a walk, to shop or eat, El Mamsha is perfect a place for it.
+There are no cars driving around therefore it’s safe and easy to go even with kids and strollers.

 For me, Mamsha is too hot in the daytime, but in the evenings it’s a perfect place to go for a walk and relax.
-If you want to feel hot and get tanned on a cold winter day, go to El Mamsha.
+If you want to feel hot and get tanned on a cold winter day head to El Mamsha.
 It is hot out there.
-Whether you choose day or night, Mamsha is worth going.
+Whether you choose to go day or night, it is a place worth visiting.
 Depending on your location, you get there easily by taxi, bus or feet.

-El Kawther area next to El Mamsha is also worth visiting.
+The area called El Kawther next to El Mamsha is also worth visiting.

 Sakkala (Sheraton Street/Road)

-Sheraton Street or Sheraton Road (Sakkala, Sakala, Saqqala) is one of my favourite areas in Hurghada.
+Sheraton Street or Sheraton Road (Sakkala, Sakala, Saqqala) is one of my favourite area in Hurghada.
 It’s a long road filled with shops and restaurants side by side.